 What Can You Do with Your Online Healthcare Bachelor’s Degree?

 Healthcare in the United States is a trillion-dollar industry, and there’s plenty of opportunity to flourish outside of clinical practice.
-Careers in community health and health education allow you to make a difference in your community, and you can earn a competitive salary with non-clinical roles like medical and health services manager.
+Careers in community health and health education allow you to make a difference in your community, and you can earn a competitive salary with non-clinical roles like healthcare coordinator or healthcare educator.
 Your online general studies degree with a concentration in healthcare could pave the way for you to take advantage of the many non-clinical roles in healthcare.